Sarah Chapman: About Sarah Chapman

-Role in the Matchgirls' Strike
+Leadership of the matchgirls' strike

 In June 1888, at a meeting of the Fabian Society, members agreed to a proposed boycott of Bryant & May matches in response to the poor factory conditions and mistreatment of workers.

 Freethinker and reformer Annie Besant later met with workers outside the factory to learn more, publishing an article, "White Slavery in London" in The Link on 23 June.
 Although Bryant & May attempted to coerce employees to sign statements rejecting the claims, the workers refused.
 On 5 July 1888, approximately 1,400 girls and women walked out on strike.

 The next day, 200 women marched to Bouverie Street, seeking the support of Annie Besant.
 Chapman was one of three women who met with Besant, securing her assistance in forming a strike committee.
 Mary Naulls, Mary Cummings, Sarah Chapman, Alice Francis, Kate Slater, Mary Driscoll, Jane Wakeling, and Eliza Martin were this committee's first members.
 The women held public meetings, gained sympathetic press coverage, and were able to enlist the support of various MPs.
 Chapman and the Strike Committee also received help from Toynbee Hall and the London Trades Council, and – following a meeting with Bryant & May management – their list of demands was agreed to.

-The women subsequently established a union (the Union of Women Match Makers), the inaugural meeting of which took place at Stepney Meeting Hall on 27 July.
+The women subsequently established a union (the Union of Women Matchmakers), the inaugural meeting of which took place at Stepney Meeting Hall on 27 July.
 Twelve women were elected to the committee, including Chapman, who was subsequently made President.
 It was the largest female union in the country.
 Chapman was elected as the Union's first representative to the Trades Union Congress (TUC), and was among those who attended the 1888 International Trades Union Congress in London, and the 1890 Congress in Liverpool.